cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Archive_Type_Full_Statistical_Analysis/README.md

-Statistical significance of the effects of sample type on HPV genotype assignments in HPV+ tumor samples.
+Statistical significance of the effects of archive type on HPV genotype assignments in HPV+ tumor samples.
 -----------------

 ### Overview for Table